hashicorp/design-system/website/docs/components/link/inline/partials/code/how-to-use.md

 ### Color

-There are two available colors for a Inline Link: `primary` and `secondary`.
+There are two available colors for an Inline Link: `primary` and `secondary`.
 The default is `primary`.

 ```handlebars
 <span class="hds-typography-body-300">